EmiLzLz/fisioterapy-page/README.md

 About

-The last landing about a physiotherapy clinic, that i made with Bootstrap.
+The last landing page about a physiotherapy clinic, that i made with Bootstrap.